 - Realistic Schedule for Kids at Home, by Sunny Day Family

 - A Zillion Fun Things to Do at Home With Kids, by Moms and Crafters

 - Preschool Printables, by Fantastic Fun and Learning

 - 40 Activities to do at Home While Socially Distancing, by The Soccer Mom Blog

 As we face the uncertainty of knowing how long the school closures will last, please know that I am here for you.
-Connect with me and other super fun moms in my Facebook community “Parenting in the Now”.
+Connect with me and other super fun moms in my Facebook community “Real Moms in the Now”.
 We have fun, we vent, we share and together we make it through these crazy times, one day at a time!
 I can’t wait to connect with you over there!